 The Canva Vibe team consists of 1 individual for every 25 employees whose sole purpose is to inspire the people and build a sense of belonging.

 Canva also regularly shares tips on working from home, including how to remain productive while watching Netflix plus and more.
-It has also developed a 'Canva Remote Working Toolkit,' which has many resources for both individuals and teams, including guidelines for remote work, WFH reimbursements, and the best tools available for remote collaboration, etc.
+It has also developed a 'Canva Remote Working Toolkit,' which has many resources for both individuals and teams, including guidelines for remote work, WFH reimbursements, and the best tools for startups available for remote collaboration, etc.

 Another innovative step that Canva adapted to maintain team motivation and productivity is podcasts hosted by some of Canva's most inspiring team members.